Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 |P|Plausible|
 |U|Unable to verify|

 There is a lot of information contained in this result.
 On speaking with verifiers, there is considerable bias towards using `Plausible` over `Unable to verify` when a record is plausible but cannot be verified.
-Considering this, it is clear that difficulty 3 & 4 taxa are considerably harder to verify
+Considering this, it is clear that difficulty 3 & 4 taxa are considerably harder to verify.

+It also seems that non-photographic recorders tend to record more of the common taxa than photographic, which is also expected.
+Surveys require that *all* taxa are recorded, not just interesting observations.

 |Difficulty|All|C|CC|P|U|
 |---|---:|---:|---:|---:|---:|